Engin-Boot/capture-behavior-of-a-visit-counter-vigneshprince/needs-facilities.md

   Given the hospital has visitor count sensor system working

-  When the facilities manager requests the report of visitor trends
+  When the facilities manager requests the report of visitor trends with required parameters

   Then display visitor trends during a week of operation to facilities manager